 Nancy DeVault is the managing editor of Date Night Guide which is a pretty great resource we just discovered here at Thriving Marriages!
 She recently wrote this guest post over at BetterMarriages.org with some great Fall date ideas.
 Hope you enjoy it!

 Saving for the holidays?
 Kudos!
-But there’s no need to cut out date night to maintain your seasonal budget because free and/or cheap date nights can be just as fun as big-ticket outings.
-This fall season, fall in love again and again with the following free and/or cheap date nights.
+But there’s no need to cut out date night to maintain your seasonal budget because free and/or cheap fall date nights can be just as fun as big-ticket outings.

 1. Park It.